mbhall88/TAC3_Presentation/content/home/chapter2.md

 ---

-## Tuberculosis
+## TB and Public Health

 -   \#1 cause of death by a single pathogen
--   Standard of care requires phenotypic testing (DST) of the infecting organism - *Mycobacterium tuberculosis* - against the four first-line drugs
--   *M. tuberculosis* is slow-growing - gold-standard DST takes ~2 months

----

-## TB and Public Health

--   Public health requirements for TB diagnostics are resistance prediction, species identification, and clustering of genomes.
+-   Public health requirements for TB diagnostics are resistance prediction, species identification, and **clustering of genomes**.
 -   Requirements currently met with Illumina
 -   Reasons to consider switching to Nanopore: cost, location of burden, speed
--   Patient to result in 12.5 hours (2017) with Nanopore - and yield has improved since then

 ---